Yoursuperherobasu/matrix-calculator/README.md

 # Matrix Calculator

 A React-based matrix calculator that performs various matrix operations with a clean, user-friendly interface.
+Helps in calculating Eigenvalues of 3x3 matrix and also shows the solution steps to derive the answer.

 ## Features